traverse1984/schemodo/docs/props.md

 ### Array

 * `csv`: Convert comma separated string to array, default `false`
+* `list`: Convert newline separated string to array, default `false`
+* `split`: Convert string to array based on custom separator.
+* `trim`: Before any of above options, trim input string.
+* `trimEntries`: Before any of above options, trim values in output array.

 ### BigInt

 ### Boolean

 * `parse`: Parse common strings to their truthy/falsey values, default `true`
-* `strict`: Fail typecast on values that are not boolean or boolean-like, dependant on strict setting.
+* `strict`: Fail typecast on values that are not boolean or boolean-like, dependant on parse setting.

 ### Date